Georg9741/NotEnoughWallpapers/README.md

 (accessible from the Context Menu)
 *.
 Tip: Change Transparency of Menu.ini in Rainmeter Menu, for Fade in on hover
 5. Change the Preview Image for each Profile via the Context Menu

+## ToDo
+- Change Settings.ini Design to new Notepad Version (with tabs)
+- Add a "Tab" to change profile names, instead of going into the Variables.inc File
+- Find a solution for Terminal opening in Corsair iCue Version (source code not included in this repository)
+- Add Corsair iCue Edition to repository

 ## Contact